tweag/pirouette/DESIGN.md

 with an integer.
 The second term/state is not blocked because one can replace `f` by its definition and continue unfolding from there.
 The `WriterT Any` layer actually comes into play here: its only goal is to carry a boolean value tracking whether a step of evaluation was taken.
+Technically, it is possible for anyone to write their wrapper around `symEvalOneStep`; the default ones are breadth-first, and the way the `SymEval` monad is design clearly encourages this kind of algorithm.

 #### The symbolic evaluation state — `SymEvalSt`